Andy Serkis

-Early life
+Early life and education

-Serkis was born on 20 April 1964 in Ruislip Manor in Middlesex (now within Greater London).
-He grew up in a combination of Ruislip and Baghdad, Iraq.
+Andrew Clement Serkis was born in Ruislip Manor in Middlesex (now Greater London).
+He grew up in both Ruislip and Baghdad, Iraq.
 His mother, Lylie Weech, was half Iraqi and half English, and taught disabled children; his father, Clement Serkis, was an Iraqi-Armenian gynaecologist.
-His parents are Catholic.
-His ancestors' original surname was "Sarkisian".
+His ancestors' original Armenian surname was "Sarkisian".
 His father often worked abroad in the Middle East, while Serkis and his siblings were raised in Britain, with regular holidays in the Middle Eastern cities of Tyre, Sidon, Damascus and Baghdad.
+Both of his parents were devoutly Catholic.

 Serkis was educated at St Benedict's School, Ealing.
 He studied visual arts and theatre as part of his degree at Lancaster University and graduated in 1985.
 Serkis was a member of The County College and part of the student radio station Bailrigg FM.
 He joined the Nuffield Studio, getting involved in designing and producing plays.

 Having agreed to act in a couple of productions towards the end of his first year, Serkis played the lead role in Barrie Keeffe's play Gotcha as a rebellious teenager holding a teacher hostage.
 As a result, he changed his major subject to acting, constructing his Independent Studies Degree around acting and set design, studying Konstantin Stanislavski and Bertolt Brecht, and including minor modules in art and visual graphics.
 In his final year at Lancaster he adapted Raymond Briggs's graphic novel The Tin-Pot Foreign General and the Old Iron Woman, a satire about the Falklands War, as a one-man show, which he performed to acclaim.